What is Extension?

 Who We Are

-UF/IFAS Extension encompasses thousands of Extension faculty members, scientists, educators, administrative staff, and volunteers, all working to provide solutions for your life.
+Palm Beach County Cooperative Extension is an off-campus branch of the University of Florida's Institute of Food and Agricultural Sciences (IFAS).
+We offer research-based education by trained professionals and volunteers, in order to provide problem-solving solutions to Palm Beach County residents.
+We are supported by the Palm Beach County Board of County CommissionersUniversity of Florida, and the U.S. Department of Agriculture.
+Extension encompasses thousands of faculty members, scientists, educators, administrative staff, and volunteers, all working to provide solutions for your life.
 Whether you need to know how to design a more energy-efficient house, care for native plant life, or develop a youth leadership program, Palm Beach County Cooperative Extension Service/UF-IFAS has the answers.
-As the local branch of the University of Florida, the Palm Beach County Cooperative Extension Service office has access to the latest research and technology on more than 2,000 subjects of interest.
-The University's expertise is available to small business owners, farmers, builders, home owners, parents, children, and the general public.
+The University's expertise is available to small business owners, farmers, builders, home owners, parents, children, and the general publi.

 History